 Health equity is realized when every human on Earth can achieve their full health potential, regardless of socially determined barriers such as economic stability, living environment, education and access to care.
 At 98point6, we believe health equity is a human right, and quality primary care should be available to all individuals without requiring a financial trade-off.

-- Inspired by the feedback of our physicians and the collective conversation around intentions versus impact, we are now collecting race and gender identity in our onboarding process to enable us to provide more equitable and effective care.
+- Collecting race and gender information in our onboarding process to enable more equitable and effective care delivery.
 You can learn more about this decision here.